 Resume Tips for Public Relations

-Finding work as a public relations will be similar to anywhere else in America.
+Finding work as a public relations officer will be similar to finding any other job.
 Make use of these tips to improve your prospects.

 1. Stay positive.
 As the country recovers from a huge economic downturn, job hunts are still often slower than you may expect or desire.
-Growth is in your favor, so if you keep dedicated and don’t get discouraged, you can find jobs as a public relations.
+Growth is in your favor, so if you keep dedicated and don’t get discouraged, you can find jobs as a public relations officer.

 2. Create a routine.
 As the length of your hunt grows, it is important to make sure you are active in your efforts every day.
 While you should add variety to the ways you look for jobs, a general routine can help prevent stagnation and discouragement.